 Often it’s ourselves that hone in on negative thoughts.
 This is because it’s easier to focus on reasons why you can’t get the job than it is to give yourself credit for your hard work and skills.

 Your experience can only add value; your critical thinking, strong leadership, communication skills and confidence.
 These are just a few reasons why employers look favourably on hiring older coders.

-We’ve witnessed first-hand software developers who changed careers and learned to code in their late 30’s and 40’s, not to mention some of tech’s leading titans hit their stride later in life like Reid Hoffman who set up Linkedin in his late 30’s.
+We’ve witnessed first-hand software developers who changed careers and learned to code from their late 30’s through to their 60’s, not to mention some of tech’s leading titans hit their stride later in life like Reid Hoffman who set up Linkedin in his late 30’s.

 If you do have these skills or are looking to develop them, then no matter what age you are, you are prime to learn how to code.
 Whether you are 8 or 80, there are no barriers to starting.
 The only person who can stop you is you.